Economic considerations of tariffs

 Economic growth

-Bovino says the potential negative economic results are marginal if the effective tariff rate approaches 16%.
+Bovino says the potential negative economic results are manageable if the current economic plan is to keep the effective tariff rate close to the current 16% rate.
 “There could be a detrimental impact, but perhaps not as severe as many might expect given overall domestic economic content that originates in the U.S.” says Bovino.
 She notes that approximately 75% of U.S. economic activity is domestically driven, with only 25% tied to trade.
-For a brief time, the U.S. maintained at least 145% tariffs on most Chinese goods and China applying 125% tariff rates to U.S. goods.
-“This effectively resulted in a trade embargo, with much more severe economic consequences,” says Bovino.
-For now, both countries have eased tariff on each other’s goods.
+“Nevertheless, higher prices are a concern,” says Bovino.
+“Lower-income households are particularly hard hit.”

 Inflation

 One of the biggest concerns is how much tariffs will increase prices for businesses and consumers.
 Prices are likely to be pushed higher, with questions centered on whom the cost falls.
 “If importers try to absorb the costs, that squeezes profit margins,” says Bovino.
-“If they pass it on to households, that adds to inflation, which is already elevated.”contributing to the Fed’s hesitation to further cut interest rates, says Bovino.
+“If they pass it on to households, that adds to consumer inflation, which is already elevated.”

 Industries